jmarcgit/Windows-10-Docker/README.md

 docker pull portainer/portainer
 docker run -d --restart always --name portainer -h portainer -p 9000:9000 -v //./pipe/docker_engine://./pipe/docker_engine portainer/portainer
 ```
+Then you can open the Portainer console using this url :  http://localhost:9000

 In $Env:ProgramData\docker\config you can create a daemon.json file in order to set few parameters.
 Here is a copy of my configuration :
 ```